kube-logging/logging-operator/docs/configuration/crds/v1beta1/logging_types.md

 EnableDockerParserCompatibilityForCRI enables a log parser that is compatible with the docker parser.
 This has the following benefits: - automatic json log parsing using the Merge_Log feature - downstream parsers can use the `log` field instead of `message` as they did with the docker runtime - the `concat` and `parser` filters are automatically set back to use the `log` field

+### enableRawFluentdFilter (bool, optional) {#loggingspec-enablerawfluentdfilter}

+EnableRawFluentdFilter enables the use of the Raw filter for fluentd.
+This allows users to configure custom or unexposed Fluentd filters via raw configuration.

 ### enableRecreateWorkloadOnImmutableFieldChange (bool, optional) {#loggingspec-enablerecreateworkloadonimmutablefieldchange}

 EnableRecreateWorkloadOnImmutableFieldChange enables the operator to recreate the fluentbit daemonset and the fluentd statefulset (and possibly other resource in the future) in case there is a change in an immutable field that otherwise couldn't be managed with a simple update.